linck5/golden_orb_defense/README.md

 <h1>Golden Orb Defense</h1>

-<p>In this defense game, you are a flying orb shooting at enemies trying to get to the bottom.
+<p>In this defense game, you are a flying orb shooting at enemies that are trying to get to the bottom.
 You can also place and upgrade barriers and towers that shoot at enemies.
 Placing a barrier over enemies instantly kills them</p>

 <p>To open this project, use <a href="https://eclipse.org/">Eclipse</a></p>